David-Student-Bern/Bachelorarbeit/README.md

     **Description:**
     1. Creates a list with all KIC for all the flares found by Okamoto et al. --> `KIC_list.txt `
-    2. Downloads all light curve files for those KIC and creates a new directory for them: mastDownload\Kepler\
+    2. Downloads all light curve files for those KIC into a new directory: mastDownload\Kepler\

   - `KIC_list.txt`